istio/istio.io/content/en/news/releases/1.16.x/announcing-1.16/_index.md

 several other Istio documents have been updated with Gateway API instructions to allow early experimentation.
 Refer to the [gateway api task](/docs/tasks/traffic-management/ingress/gateway-api/) for more information.

-### External Authorization Promoted to Beta
+### JWT Claim Based Routing Promoted to Alpha

-Istio's External Authorization feature has been promoted to Beta.
-For more information, see the [External Authorization](/docs/tasks/security/authorization/authz-custom/) documentation.
+Istio's JWT Claim Based Routing feature has been promoted to Alpha.
+For more information, see the [JWT Claim Based Routing](/docs/tasks/security/authentication/jwt-route/) documentation.

+### HBONE for Sidecars and Ingress (Experimental)

+We have added support for the HBONE protocol for Sidecars and Ingress gateways.
+For more information, see the [pull request](https://github.com/istio/istio/pull/41391).

 ### MAGLEV Load Balancing Support